 Does that mean, however, that you cannot put your faith in the irrevocability of an irrevocable trust?
 No, you can certainly rely on the fact that irrevocable trusts have that feature that makes them so attractive, that they cannot be – or rather it takes some doing before they can be – changed.

 So, if you are curious about the question: can an irrevocable trust be amended?
 Then, you are in the right place.
 This blog will discuss the basics of what an irrevocable trust is, and then cover the exceptional circumstances when an irrevocable trust can be amended.

-You should note, trusts can be tricky financial instruments.
-Accordingly, you would be well served to have an experienced trusts and estate planning attorney help you with managing an irrevocable trust.
+You should note, trust can be tricky financial instruments.
+Accordingly, you would be well served to have an experienced trust and estate planning attorney help you with managing an irrevocable trust.
 For that kind of help, please consult with us at Doane & Doane.
 We are the estate planning attorneys with a great reputation in Palm Beach, FL.
 We understand the nuances of irrevocable trusts, and we can advise you on how to effectively manage your assets so your hard-earned money can go to the ones you love.

 We invite you to contact us to understand how vital it is to begin your estate planning if you have not done so already.
 You can reach Doane & Doane professionals by calling 561-656-0200.
 Now, let’s learn more about the question, “Can you amend an irrevocable trust?”

 There are two types of trusts – revocable and irrevocable.
 In either case, the person who creates a trust is called “the grantor.”

 With a revocable trust, the grantor is the person who manages the assets in the trust, and thus the grantor is also the “the trustee.”
 In that circumstance, the grantor of a revocable trust still owns the property or assets that are placed in the trust, and thus maintains the right to claw back those assets.
 Given that the grantor has the power over the trust assets, that means that he or she must pay to continue to pay taxes on trust income.